upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-candy/index.rst

 Step 4: Skin Preparation
 ===============================================

 Apply Nuprep Skin Preparation Gel on the skin surface where electrodes would be placed to remove dead skin cells and clean the skin from dirt.
-After rubbing the skin surface thoroughly, clean it with a wet wipe.
+After rubbing the skin surface thoroughly, clean it with an alcohol wipe or a wet wipe.

 For more information, please check out detailed step by step :ref:`skin-preparation`